coingaming/moon-icons-base/scripts/fetch-icons.md

 # Remove all the previous icons so any icon that was removed from Figma does not remain in the repository.
 rm -rf icons

-# Export FIGMA_TOKEN set in .env file for local development.
-Otherwise it will use FIGMA_TOKEN GitHub secret set in the workflow env.
+# By default uses FIGMA_TOKEN GitHub secret set in the workflow env.
+For local development export FIGMA_TOKEN set in .env file.
 export $(egrep -v '^#' .env | xargs)

 # This command requires a FIGMA_TOKEN to be set in GitHub secrets.